nsh-pine/cpp/README.md

-C++ files and problem solutions from Kattis, Code Forces and so on.
+Problem solutions for Kattis, OOP books and so on.